Anti-vaccine activism: COVID-19 pandemic activism

-Age and Generational Differences

-Vaccine hesitancy varies across age groups worldwide, reflecting differences in perceived disease risk, life stage priorities, and exposure to information.
-Younger adults and adolescents frequently report lower perceived susceptibility to infectious diseases, which can reduce their motivation to vaccinate.
-Older adults, in contrast, may be concerned about side effects, particularly with newer vaccines, while parents and caregivers often make decisions based on the health of their children rather than themselves.
-Educational attainment, digital literacy, and media exposure interact with age, influencing both trust in vaccines and susceptibility to misinformation.

-Regional and cultural factors shape how age influences vaccine attitudes.
-In Europe and North America, younger adults have been more exposed to social media-driven anti-vaccine content, while older populations may rely more on traditional media and healthcare providers for guidance.
-In Southeast Asia, surveys indicate that age, along with education, residential area, employment, and economic status, predicts vaccine hesitancy.
-Conversely, older adults in rural communities, who may rely more on local health workers and community advocacy, often display mixed responses depending on local outreach and accessibility.
-These patterns illustrate that age-related differences in vaccine acceptance are not universal but interact closely with geographic, cultural, and historical factors, highlighting the importance of targeted public health messaging that addresses the concerns of different generational cohorts both globally and locally.

 Strategies and tactics

 Arguments used

 In a 2002 paper in the British Medical Journal, two medical historians suggested that the arguments made against the safety and effectiveness of vaccines in the late 20th century are similar to those of the early anti-vaccinationists.
 Both the 19th and 20th century arguments included "vaccine safety issues, vaccine failures, infringement of personal liberty, and an unholy alliance between the medical establishment and the government to reap huge profits for the medical establishment at the expense of the public."
 However, the authors only considered the use of "newspaper articles and letters, books, journals, and pamphlets to warn against the dangers of vaccination", and did not address the impact of the internet.
 Comments on YouTube videos during the COVID-19 pandemic clustered similarly around "concerns about side-effects, effectiveness, and lack of trust in corporations and government".

 Misrepresentation

 In some instances, anti-vaccine organizations have used names intended to sound non-partisan on the issue: e.g. National Vaccine Information Center (USA), Vaccination Risk Awareness Network (Canada), Australian Vaccination Network.
 In November 2013 the Australian Vaccination Network was ordered by the New South Wales Administrative Decisions Tribunal to change their name so that consumers are aware of the anti-vaccination nature of the group.
 Lateline reported that former AVN president Meryl Dorey "claimed she was a victim of hate groups and vested interests" in response to the ruling.